Home

 Before you choose and begin cooking roast beef, it helps to understand the different beef cuts and which part of the animal it came from.
 The cow is divided into eight primal cuts (see illustration ).

-We have rated each beef roast for flavor based on experience, research and feedback from others.
+We have rated each roast for flavor and tenderness based on experience, research and feedback from others.
 The rating system is out of 5, the best being 5/5 and the lowest 1/5.
-All beef can be tender if you know how to cook a roast, meat from different parts of the cow must be cooked in different ways to maximize flavor and tenderness.
-Roast beef cooking time should be used as guidelines only, a good instant-read thermometer is the key to preventing dry, overcooked beef roast.
+All beef can be tender and can be an easy roast recipe if you know how to cook a roast properly, meat from different parts of the animal must be cooked in different ways to maximize flavor and roast beef cooking time to maximize tenderness.

 CHUCK/SHOULDER